 Viewing Job Details

-To view the list of Veeam Agent for Windows, Veeam Agent for Linux and Veeam Agent for Mac jobs at the necessary backup infrastructure level:
+To view the list of Veeam Agent for Windows, Veeam Agent for Linux, Veeam Agent for Mac and Veeam Agent for Unix jobs at the necessary backup infrastructure level:

 - Open Veeam ONE Client.

 - At the bottom of the inventory pane, click Data Protection View.

 - In the inventory pane, select the necessary backup infrastructure node.

 - To find the necessary job, you can use filters at the top of the job list:

 - To show or hide jobs that ended with a specific status, use the status buttons at the top of the list (Show all jobs, Show failed jobs, Show jobs with warnings, Show successful jobs, Show running jobs or Show jobs with no status).

 - To show or hide jobs by type, use the job type buttons at the top of the list (Show all jobs, Show Windows jobs, Show Linux jobs, Show Mac jobs, Show AIX jobs, Show Solaris jobs).